 Spider-Man 3 (2007) Directed by Sam Raimi.
 With Tobey Maguire, Kirsten Dunst, James Franco, Rosemary Harris, Thomas Haden Church, Topher Grace.

-On top of that, Tobey Maguire, quirky and unorthodox in the first two films has now been demoted is just plain annoying.
-His grasp on the character slips altogether when he’s asked to engage his dark side (for best results see Christopher Reeve in Superman 3) as he finds himself influenced by alien goo that manifests Venom later in the film.
-Maguire wasn’t always the popular choice, even after two successful films, but he gives his naysayers plenty to chew over with some painfully embarrassing moments as Peter Parker struts his stuff around New York, which then culminates in the both actor and character looking quite silly.
+On top of that, Tobey Maguire, quirky and unorthodox in the first two films, has now been demoted is just plain annoying.
+His grasp on the character slips altogether when he’s asked to engage his dark side (for best results see Christopher Reeve in Superman 3) as he finds himself influenced by an alien goo that manifests Venom later in the film.
+Maguire wasn’t always the popular choice, even after two successful films, but he gives his naysayers plenty of ammunition with some painfully embarrassing moments as Peter Parker gets down with his bed self, strutting around New York like a bad John Travolta impersonator, culminating in both actor and character looking quite silly.

-Add to all this, more of the same repetitive dialogue about doing the right thing from Rosemary Harris’ Aunt May, – still irritating – James Franco’s increasingly plodding turn as Harry Osbourne and Gwen Stacey, MJ, Harry, and Peter Parker all involved in a boring game of on/off/love/hate and you’re interest curve begins a fast descent.
+Add to all this more of the same repetitive dialogue about doing the right thing from Rosemary Harris as Aunt May (still irritating), James Franco’s increasingly plodding turn as Harry Osbourne and Gwen Stacey, MJ, Harry, and Peter Parker all involved in a tiring game of on-off-love-hate…and you’re interest curve begins a fast descent.

 Standing back and taking it in, it looks for all the world that Raimi just didn’t have a clue how to wrap it all up.
-The classic ‘too many cooks’ scenario is played out to the clear detriment of the piece and what should have been a fulfilling finale is reduced to a batch of underdeveloped ideas that looks rushed into to production, missing all the great story and character opportunities set-up by the second film.
+The classic ‘too many cooks’ scenario is played out to the clear detriment of the piece, as what should have been a fulfilling finale is reduced to a batch of underdeveloped ideas that look rushed into to production, missing all the story and character opportunities set-up by the second film.

-In the end, the film was a box office smash thanks to the success of earlier films paving it’s way, but many who saw it, myself included, left disappointed and confused.
-A poor ending to what had been an entertaining series.
+In the end, it was a box office smash, thanks to the success of earlier films paving its way, but many who saw it, myself included, left disappointed and confused.
+A messy ending to what had been an entertaining series.
 2/5